omgnetwork/omg-js/README.md

 ## OMG.JS
 ### JavaScript Library Implementation for Tesuji

+IMPORTANT:
-IMPORTANT: This is a Pre-Alpha implementation of a JS library, things WILL break
+* This is a Pre-Alpha implementation of a JS library, things WILL break
+* this was worked against the `elixir-omg` commit hash: dc4d176d3f5d27030e1e627bd5cc0a630690c178

 This is a library that allows a Client/Server JavaScript application to Interact with the Tesuji Plasma So that you could: